Don’t Fear but Respect Redirected IO with Shared VHDX

 As you can see there is no data going through the RDMA NICs but there a LACP NIC team is used.
 Note the 6.5Gbps throughput.

 As you can see the RDMA capable solution delivers better results.
-That’s one of the reason I have invested a lot in gaining a good understanding and knowledge about this technology over the years.
+That’s one of the reasons I have invested a lot in gaining a good understanding and knowledge of this technology over the years.

 WorkingHardInIT’s take on things

 Some people state that for the limitations mentioned above together with the redirected IO penalty shared VHDX is worthless today.
 Well, that’s only partially correct.
 They are not suited for 24/7 mission critical workloads due to these constraints as we have better options.

 The one other concern, storage traffic in redirected mode over CSV, is manageable.
 This does not have to be a show stopper but you need to do your homework.
 This is especially the when you’ll have huge amounts of data being accessed with a need for high throughputs and low latency (large file servers with many concurrent users, SQL Server, …) in random access patterns.